PreyumKr/DailyLife_Problem_Solvers/README.md

 * I created a list of files I have downloaded and a list of all the files there in the site after some pre-processing.
 * Then it was a cake walk to check if the main list file's name was in the downloaded file's list.
 * The files not present were printed as a list in the python console.

+### Simple Finance Tracker

+* Read the Readme.md file inside the directory.
+* The Simple Finance Tracker allows users to track daily expenses and incomes through an intuitive interface.
+* It provides both a command-line interface (CLI) version and a graphical user interface (GUI) version.
+* It can Add, edit, and delete expense/income records.
+* One can View all expenses or incomes with a detailed breakdown.
+* It generates summary reports (daily, weekly, monthly) and export them to an Excel file.
+* Its data is stored in an SQLite database.

+### Text to Voice Converter

+* This project allows users to convert text input into speech using the Web Speech API.
+* It provides an easy-to-use interface where users can type their text, select from a variety of voices available in the browser, and listen to the spoken output.
+* The project is built with HTML, CSS, and JavaScript, and leverages the browser's native speech synthesis capabilities.
+By utilizing the Web Speech API, it delivers real-time text-to-speech functionality without the need for external libraries.
+* This tool is useful for enhancing accessibility, especially for individuals with reading disabilities or those who prefer auditory content.
+Additionally, it demonstrates how native browser features can be harnessed to provide useful applications.

 ### Video Subtitle Generator (English)